josteink/i9250-radiotools/README.md

 ## Radiotrim

+If you have a radio firmware-image which you cannot flash with fastboot, because it is reported to be too large you can trim your image prior to flashing it.

-This is just as easy.
+This is just as easy as grabbing an image.
 In a console, just specify the source and the destination file and you are pretty much done.

     $ ./radiotrim radio.img trimmed.img